 Board of Directors

-The Friends of the Rio de Flag Board meets at 5:30pm every third Monday of the month at Natural Channel Designs, Inc., 2900 N. West St. Ste 5, Flagstaff.
+The Friends of the Rio de Flag Board meets at 5:30pm on the 2nd Thursday of the month at Natural Channel Designs, Inc., 2900 N. West St. Ste 5, Flagstaff.
 For potential changes to this notice, please email deflagrio@gmail.com.

 Kathy Flaccus, President